Deye low-voltage and high-voltage battery systems

 What is the difference between Deye low-voltage and high-voltage batteries?

-Deye low-voltage batteries (like the BOS-A and SE-F5) operate at 48V nominal and are suited for smaller residential systems.
-High-voltage batteries (like the GB-L Pro and BOS-G) operate between 100V and 500V, offering higher efficiency and lower cable losses for larger residential and commercial installations.
+Deye low-voltage batteries (like the SE-G5.1, SE-F5 and RW series) operate at 51.2V nominal — the 48V class — and scale by connecting units in parallel.
+High-voltage batteries (like the GB-L Pro, BOS-G and the commercial BOS-A rack) connect modules in series to build strings from roughly 150V up to 800V, offering higher efficiency and lower cable losses for larger residential and commercial installations.

 How many kWh of battery storage do I need for a villa in the UAE?